AradiPatrik/callisto/README.md

-My solutions for the exercises form www.codechef.com
+My solutions for the exercises at www.codechef.com
+You can see my profile at www.codechef.com/users/aradipatrik